 Alcohol is a depressant and affects a person’s mood, emotions, and behavior.
 Alcohol consumption causes the brain to release high levels of dopamine, which provides a pleasurable feeling.
 Alcohol affects the brain and its ability to control the individual’s behavior, thinking, motion, and speech.
 It also affects the heart and can have damaging and deadly consequences.

+Alcohol can cause a number of side effects that vary from person to person.
 A person who drinks heavily can develop heart disease, heart attack, or stroke.
 Drinking alcohol can lead to cardiomyopathy and cardiovascular disease.
+While some people can consume alcohol in moderation and experience virtually no side effects, it does not mean it does not increase the risk for other underlying health problems.
 The quantity of alcohol is not the only factor for developing heart disease.
+Patterns of heavy drinking can increase the risk for specific forms of cancers and other diseases that may cause irreversible damage.
 Drinking patterns and genetics are also factors that influence the risk of heart disease.

-Nexus Recovery Services specializes in addiction treatment and is an exclusive experience for individuals who truly want to change.
+Nexus Recovery specializes in alcohol addiction treatment and offers an exclusive experience for individuals who truly want to change.
 We encompass holistic therapy for the mind, body, and soul.
 Our mission is to provide tools and support for every client’s seamless transition into a meaningful and fulfilling life of sobriety.
-We offer a free and confidential consultation.
-Call us to get started: 888-855-6877